 - While Rousseau’s economic views are often considered marginal to his political theory, I argue that his democratic theory cannot be properly understood without taking into account the radical change in social and economic attitudes that he advocates.
 Without gaining control over consumptive and acquisitive passions, a self-governing people will be unable to develop.
 I analyze Rousseau’s economic views (about commerce, distributive justice, the role of property, taxation, tariff, etc) in relation to the complex economy of passions and interests that he develops in both his political and more literary works.
 I show how Rousseau calls for a subordination of economics to a political and moral economy, which inspired contemporary critiques of capitalism.

 “Can Sovereignty be Represented?
-Jacobinism from Radical Democracy to Populism” (Under review)
+Jacobinism from Radical Democracy to Populism” (Revise and Resubmit)